When

 As darkness falls, the frayed edges of noise, metal and avant-audiovisual art will coalesce for an evening of ritual and sonic transgression, headlined by the seismic collision of two cult icons of Japanese noise and metal, Boris and Merzbow, in a world premiere Australian exclusive.

 A monolithic collision of distortion and devotion, Dronevil marks the 20th anniversary of one of Japan’s most uncompromising unions in sound.
-Across two decades, Boris and Merzbow have mapped the outer edges of sonic extremity - where metal, noise, and drone collapse into a single, tectonic body.
-For this rare world premiere performance, the pair summon the full gravitational weight of feedback, resonance, and vibration; a towering wall of sound that engulfs, dissolves, and transfigures.
-Co-presented with Room40.
+Across two decades, Boris and Merzbow have mapped the outer edges of sonic extremity - where metal, noise and drone collapse into a single, tectonic body.
+For this rare world premiere performance, the pair summon their full gravitational weight of feedback, resonance, and vibration; a towering wall of sound that engulfs, dissolves and transfigures.
+Exclusive to Adelaide Festival, co-presented with Room40.

 Takkak Takkak